REDLab-Team/gnirps/acme/README.md

 However, considering that it generates new files (a certificate request at first, and a certificate itself when the request is validated) on the hard-drive which have to be loaded in Spring's context when the BeansPostProcessors are called, the application needs to be restarted once a certificate has been created.
-This is done by `com.gnirps.acme.config.ApplicationStart` **only when needed** - which is to say when no certificate exist, or when the existing certificate is obsolete.
+This is done by `com.gnirps.acme.com.gnirps.keycloak.config.ApplicationStart` **only when needed** - which is to say when no certificate exist, or when the existing certificate is obsolete.

 ## Http Challenge